What to Harvest Each Month (Veg & Fruit)

 Coastal gardens usually benefit from milder winters and fewer severe frosts.
 As a result, harvesting windows for hardy crops like kale, leeks and sprouts often stretch a little longer.
 Inland gardens, especially those sitting in frost pockets, can lose a few weeks at either end of the season.

-In addition, wind exposure plays a role.
+On these blustery islands wind exposure plays a role.
 Strong winds can slow growth or stress taller crops such as sweetcorn and brassicas.
-Therefore, sheltered plots often perform more consistently within the wider UK seasonal harvest calendar.
+Its importatnt to use sheltered plots if you live in coastal or windy areas of the UK.

 Soil Type and Drainage

-Soil makes a noticeable difference.
+It may sound obvious but soil really makes a difference.
 Heavy clay warms slowly in spring, which can delay early harvests.
 At the same time, it holds moisture well into autumn, sometimes making lifting root crops harder work.

-On the other hand, lighter sandy soils warm quickly and may bring earlier harvests.
-However, they dry out faster in summer, so inconsistent watering can slow growth.
+Where as lighter sandy soils warm quickly and may bring earlier harvests.
+But, they dry out faster in summer, so inconsistent watering can slow growth.

 Once you understand your soil type, you can adjust expectations within the broader month-by-month harvest guide UK gardeners follow and avoid unnecessary frustration.